PSY 101 or PSY 211

 Other 200-level course options: PSY 205 or PSY 239

 PSY 101, 211 and 312 must be completed with a grade of C- or higher to fulfill the prerequisite for higher level courses.

-*These courses should be taken 2nd semester freshman year not taken in the fall semester.
+*These courses should be taken 2nd semester freshman year if they were not taken in the fall/first semester.

-**312-315 sequence should be completed in sophomore year.
+**312-315 sequence should be completed during the sophomore year.
 A minimum grade of C- is required in PSY 101 and 211 to enroll in PSY 312 and a minimum grade of C- is required in 312 to enroll in PSY 315.